 Anything that compromises shorebirds’ ability to feed or causes them to waste energy may compromise migration.
 In this light, there is increasing concern about threats that include loss of habitat and repeated flushing by people, vehicles, or unleashed dogs.
 Ideally, birds can rest at their roosts undisturbed, but increasing human presence often means they are flushed more regularly, resulting in their expending some of their stored energy reserves.
 At the same time, changes to the coastal landscape (e.g., development and sea-level rise) can degrade roost sites and force birds to less suitable locations where they may be subject to more frequent disturbance.
 Clearing of wrack from beaches is another threat listed for shorebirds in the North Atlantic, since it deprives them of a valuable food source.
+Given this combination of threats, a key conservation action is to educate people in coastal communities about basic shorebird ecology and how best to minimize repeated disturbance.

-Project Leader: Pam Hunt
+Project Leader: Pamela Hunt

 The New Hampshire Audubon offers multiple opportunities for those interested in joining us as a member or donating for one of our various causes.